dNitza/pin_up/README.md

     Pin::Refund.get('refund_token')

-This will return a the details of the specified refund ( will throw a `Pin::ResourceNotFound` if nothing is found)
+This will return the details of the specified refund ( will throw a `Pin::ResourceNotFound` if nothing is found)

 ##### Create A Refund Specifying An Amount